Akinyemi-Boluwatife/react-mastery/README.md

 ```

 ### How to run the app
-1.Start the backend server locally: npm run server
+1. Start the backend server locally: npm run server
-2.In a new terminal tab or window, start the frontend: npm run dev
+2. In a new terminal tab or window, start the frontend: npm run dev

 ### Built by Boluwatife Akinyemi